Get a taste of the PNG diversity on our 10-day PNG Adventure Tour

 - There is a certain level of patience required for PNG, as everything happens at a slow pace and is not always based on the time of day, the time on your ticket, or arranged meeting.

-- Full payment required no later than 42 days prior to tour commencement
+- Full payment must be made no later than 42 days before program commencement

-- Cancellations made 31 – 60 days of travel will incur a 50% cancellation fee
+- Cancellations made within 42 – 60 days will incur a 50% cancellation fee of total price